 SOUTHERN WOMEN'S CONVENTION

-In a day of teaching, fellowship, worship and seminars we''ll be considering how we can be bold in living for Jesus as we look forward to our new normal post Covid-19.
+In a day of teaching, fellowship, worship and seminars we'll be considering how we can be bold in living for Jesus as we look forward to our new normal post Covid-19.
 Our main speaker Karen Soole will spotlight the challenge of two very different women from 1 Samuel.

 Choose two from the following seminars.